 Laurel is the mom of Chip and David, two brothers who have Hunter syndrome.
 She is a stay-at-home mom who dedicates her time to looking after Chip, David, and their younger sister, Amy.
 Laurel and her family have been dealing with Hunter syndrome for nearly 11 years, when Chip was first diagnosed.

 When Chip was young, at one of their many doctors’ appointments, a pediatrician diagnosed Chip as mentally disabled based on his slow cognitive growth.
 Laurel, being a mom, did not want to believe this as the correct diagnosis and was determined to find out the reason for Chip’s slow cognitive development.
 She brought him to a neurologist.
 The neurologist suspected almost immediately that Chip had Hunter syndrome.
 They ran several tests and did blood work on Chip, and eventually also on David, and both were diagnosed in a matter of months.

 Laurel’s day is spent being a very busy mother of three.
 She does not have a lot of free time but when she finds time for herself, she enjoys doing scrapbooking and reading.
-The family also sponsors a walk every year in Grand Rapids to raise awareness and money for the National MPS Society.
+The family also sponsors a walk every year in their home town to raise awareness and money for the National MPS Society.
 Laurel’s favorite part of the annual event is spending time with the other families.